ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

      - 'kid', with value the identifier of the COSE\_Key object, hence of the group key.

        This value is used as Group Identifier (Gid) of the security group, as long as the present key is used as group key in the security group.
+Consistent with the CBOR type of the 'kid' parameter, the Gid of the security group is encoded as a CBOR byte string (REQ13).

    * 'group_SenderId': this parameter is identified by the CBOR unsigned integer 1 used as map key.
 Its value is the Client's Sender ID encoded as a CBOR byte string.
 This parameter MUST be included if the Client is joining the security group as a Publisher, and MUST NOT be included otherwise.
 A Publisher Client MUST support the 'group\_SenderId' parameter (REQ29).